dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 # Upgrade
-Now that the hardware is setup, you need to upgrade your hackrfs' firmware, and your _libhackrf_ to at least [v2017.02.1](https://github.com/mossmann/hackrf/releases/tag/v2017.02.1) as per [this wiki page](https://github.com/mossmann/hackrf/wiki/Updating-Firmware).
+Now that the hardware is setup, you need to upgrade your HackRFs' firmware, and your _libhackrf_ to at least [v2017.02.1](https://github.com/mossmann/hackrf/releases/tag/v2017.02.1) as per [this wiki page](https://github.com/mossmann/hackrf/wiki/Updating-Firmware).

 # Testing with _hackrf_transfer_
 The latest version of _hackrf_transfer_ includes the '-H' flag, which will activate hardware synchronisation (via libhackrf via the firmware).
 Testing this way is a little tricky because _hackrf_transfer_ will time out if it hasn't received any data within one second, and it requires that **two** copies of _hackrf_transfer are running.
 My approach is to have two terminal windows with the relevant commands waiting, and quickly run them.